manroop7/Pixel-calculator/README.md

 My First Fun Project

      Welcome to my first fun project!
-This is a simple Python program that performs some basic mathematical calculations such as addition, subtraction, multiplication,              division, square root,log and exponential.
+This is a simple Python program that performs some basic mathematical calculations such as addition, subtraction, multiplication,division, square root,log and exponential.

 Installation